 Which one do you need?

-If you are arranging a space — where rooms go, how big they are, where doors and windows sit — you are working on the floor plan.
-If you are working out how that floor is supported — which way joists run, where beams and bearing walls fall, how openings are framed — you need a floor framing plan.
+If you are arranging a space, deciding where rooms go, how big they are, and where doors and windows sit, you are working on the floor plan.
+If you are working out how that floor is supported, which way joists run, where beams and bearing walls fall, and how openings are framed, you need a floor framing plan.

 Draft the structural side in your browser